tiernan/map-app/README.md

 6. You should now be able to access the website at [localhost:8080](http://localhost:8080)

 Once done, press Ctrl + C in the terminal to tell gulp to stop serving.
-Unzip this entire archive, then open index.html with your favorite browser.

 ## Credits